 Scholarship Opportunities for First-Time Incoming Freshmen

-The 2018-2019 Scholarship Guide provides an outline of all scholarships, and is suitable for printing for your review or to share with family members
+The Fall 2021-Spring 2022 Scholarship Guide provides an outline of all scholarships, and is suitable for printing for your review or to share with family members

 MTSU awards an array of academic merit scholarship opportunities based on ACT scores and GPA.

 For students who missed the December 1st deadline for Freshman Guaranteed Scholarships, MTSU is offering the following scholarships

 to Freshman who apply to MTSU for Fall 2021 before August 8th

 |Blue Raider Scholarship||25 - 29 ACT||3.5||$2,000/year|

 |Future Alumni Scholarship||23 -24 ACT||3.5||$1,000/year|

 Prospective students should go to the Admissions website, www.mtsu.edu/apply and begin the enrollment process in order to be eligible for the awards.
 The new scholarships will not stack with previously awarded guaranteed scholarships.

 December 1st deadline to apply - Academic Requirements and award amounts for MTSU Freshman Guaranteed Scholarships Effective Fall 2021